 Always yearned to see your name written in lights?
 It’s time to follow your dreams and enroll in one of the best acting classes in NYC.
 Even if you can’t afford to quit your day job to attend one of New York's acting schools, there are plenty of part-time classes with flexible schedules and affordable prices.
 Whether you’re always belting out the best Broadway songs of all time or just want to see whether being called "a character" all your life means you have any actual talent, these workshops for beginners are the perfect place to start.
 And who knows?
-Maybe one day you’ll claw your way up the ladder to one of the best Broadway shows on the Great White Way.
+Maybe one day you’ll land your breakout role in one of the best Broadway shows on the Great White Way.

 RECOMMENDED: Find more classes in NYC

 Best acting classes in NYC